Let's Verify Math Questions Step by Step: MathQ-Verify

-Identifying whether a given question is well-formed is crucial for downstream tasks such as automated solving and dataset refinement.
+Identifying whether a given question is valid is crucial for downstream tasks such as dataset refinement.
 Therefore, we aim to learn a verification function $V: \mathcal{Q} \rightarrow \{0,1\}$, where $V(q_i) = 1$ indicates that $q_i$ is a valid question, and $V(q_i) = 0$ otherwise.

-To determine whether a question $q_i$ is valid, we propose to decompose it into two structured components, which are then used as the basis for verification through $V(q_i)$.
+To determine whether a question $q_i$ is valid, we propose to decompose it into two structured components using LLM (detailed in repository), which are then used as the basis for verification through $V(q_i)$.
 Specifically:

-\ding{182} \textbf{Atomic Conditions}, $\mathcal{P}(q_i) = \{P_1, P_2, \dots, P_N\}$: These represent the foundational mathematical statements embedded within the question, serving as the building blocks for its logical structure.
+\ding{182} \textbf{Atomic Conditions}, $\mathcal{P}(q_i) = \{P_1, P_2, \dots, P_N\}$: These represent the minimal and indivisible conditions in the question, serving as the building blocks for a complete math question.

 \ding{183} \textbf{Target Goals}, $\mathcal{G}(q_i) = \{G_1, G_2, \dots, G_M\}$: These define the specific objectives or queries that the question aims to address, encapsulating its intended purpose.

 These two components are systematically combined in text form to reconstruct the complete question statement, enabling a rigorous evaluation of its correctness and logical coherence.